mui/material-ui/docs/pages/blog/bringing-consistency-to-material-ui-customization-apis.md

 card: true
 ---

-The MUI Core team is working on two initiatives to standardize the Material UI API: The first applies to overriding inner elements, and the second applies to component CSS classes.
+The Material UI team is working on two initiatives to standardize the Material UI API: The first applies to overriding inner elements, and the second applies to component CSS classes.
 In both cases, the purpose is to provide a more consistent developer experience for the community.

 Let's explore how these changes are taking shape: